Nonprofit Statement of Activities | A Comprehensive Guide

 By analyzing your nonprofit’s statement of activities, your organization can determine if the expenditures currently allocated for each of your programs are sustainable for the long run.
 You can use the information in this statement to better understand if now is the right time to cut expenses, provide membership discounts, or secure additional funding through grants or sponsorships.

-The cherry on top is that this report can help your organization file your annual Form 990 report.
-You’ll need to record information about your organization’s expenses and revenue in your Form 990.
-Therefore, between your statement of activities and statement of functional expense, you’ll be all set to file your Form 990 each and every year.
+The cherry on top is that an accurate income statement can help your organization complete your annual tax return.
+You’ll need to record information about your organization’s expenses and revenue on your tax forms.
+Between your statement of activities and statement of functional expenses, you’ll be all set to file your Form 990 accurately each and every year.

 Your nonprofit statement of activities is split into several different sections.
 Vertically, it’s split into revenue, expenses, and net assets.
 Meanwhile, horizontally, it’s split into your organization’s unrestricted and restricted revenue.